Energy-Optimal Allocation of Storage in Transmission Grid Networks: Methods

 where $\eta_{\mathrm{st}}$ is the round‑trip efficiency, and $P_{S}(t)$ is the power exchanged with the grid which is defined as:

 with $P_\text{max}$ the maximal power emitted or absorbed by the grid-level ESS, and $S_\text{max}$ the maximum capacity of the complete storage system.
-The power input/output coming to/from storage is limited by three terms: the instantaneous surplus or deficit, the storage capacity, and the power limitations.\\
+The power input/output coming to/from storage is limited by three terms: the instantaneous surplus or deficit, the remaining storage capacity, and the maximum power of the storage system.\\

 Using the storage dynamics model, we can estimate the stored energy $S(t)$ at each hour $t$ ($\Delta t=1$h).
 As shown in Figure \ref{fig:P_delta_tilde}, the storage dynamics stabilize $ \tilde P_\Delta(t)$ toward zero during many intervals that would otherwise be negative, but residual deficits remain because (i) $\eta_{\mathrm{st}}<1$ leading to a known need for oversizing \cite{clerjon_matching_2019} and (ii) the storage may not have sufficient time to charge before entering an over‑consumption period (the previous over-production period was not sufficient).
 Increasing storage capacity alone does not resolve all the deficit, this is where the oversizing $P_1$ comes in.